osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

-accessories.xml     - File containing all the item/weapons for the game ainames.txt         - Contains the custom names for the bots (all names of countries for Apocalypse) landscapes.xml      - File containing basic landscape data landscapesdefn.xml  - Info regarding the shape of the landscapes landscapesplace.xml - Info regarding placement of the landscape objects landscapestex.xml   - Defines all the texture layouts that are used by the landscapes server.xml          - Example Server settings for running an Apocalypse Server singletarget.xml    - Default target practice game settings singleeasy.xml      - Default easy difficulty single player game settings
+accessories.xml     - File containing all the item/weapons for the game ainames.txt         - Contains the custom names for the bots (all names of countries for Apocalypse) landscapes.xml      - File containing basic landscape data server.xml          - Example Server settings for running an Apocalypse Server singletarget.xml    - Default target practice game settings singleeasy.xml      - Default easy difficulty single player game settings